 Joyous thanksgiving arises from the hearts of those who repent and receive the Lord.
 Being born-again from above, justified, reconciled, adopted by God, Believers are given sonship and worship emanates from them.

 "... because you are sons, God has sent forth the Spirit of His Son into your hearts crying out, 'Abba, Father!'," Galatians 4'6.

 "... you received the Spirit of adoption by whom we cry out, 'Abba, Father'," Romans 8'15.

-In harmony with the Holy Spirit Believers speak out, sing their praises and thansksgivings to the Father in worship.
+In harmony with the Holy Spirit Believers speak out and sing out their praises and thansksgiving in worship.

 SING, SING, SING!